Bunsen burner: Operation

 If the collar at the bottom of the tube is adjusted so more air can mix with the gas before combustion, the flame will burn hotter, appearing blue as a result.
 If the holes are closed, the gas will only mix with ambient air at the point of combustion, that is, only after it has exited the tube at the top.
 This reduced mixing produces an incomplete reaction, producing a cooler but brighter yellow, which is often called the "safety flame" or "luminous flame".
 The yellow flame is luminous due to small soot particles in the flame, which are heated to incandescence.
 The yellow flame is considered "dirty" because it leaves a layer of carbon on whatever it is heating.
 When the burner is regulated to produce a hot, blue flame, it can be nearly invisible against some backgrounds.
 The hottest part of the flame is the tip of the inner flame, while the coolest is the whole inner flame.
 Increasing the amount of fuel gas flow through the tube by opening the needle valve will increase the size of the flame.
 However, unless the airflow is adjusted as well, the flame temperature will decrease because an increased amount of gas is now mixed with the same amount of air, starving the flame of oxygen.

 Generally, the burner is placed underneath a laboratory tripod, which supports a beaker or other container.
 The burner will often be placed on a suitable heatproof mat to protect the laboratory bench surface.

-A Bunsen burner is also used in microbiology laboratories to sterilise pieces of equipment and to produce an updraft that forces airborne contaminants away from the working area.
+A Bunsen burner is also used in microbiology laboratories to sterilise pieces of equipment and to produce an updraft intended to force airborne contaminants away from the working area.
+Research conducted in 2026 indicated that contaminants are not directed as presumed, however, and may contribute to increasing exposure in the work area.